fox-yer/fox-yer.github.io/README.md

-# Afghan Khorasan Privacy Policy
+# Techin Privacy Policy

-Afghan Khorasan values your privacy.
+Techin values your privacy.
 This Privacy Policy informs you of your choices and our practices regarding any information you provide to us and that we collect.

 ## Information We Collect